datalad/datalad-extension-template/README.md

 > git annex addurl --file README.txt publicneuro+https://PN000001/README.txt
 ```

-The command will prompt for credentials if no credential are available yet.
+The command will prompt for credentials if no credentials are available yet.
 After successful authentication, the file will be downloaded and added to the annex.
 Valid credentials will be stored in DataLad's credential store and automatically used for subsequent `addurl`-commands.